-- 6.1 All adult outpatients, when entering an AHS facility/setting, shall be asked to perform hand hygiene, provided with a procedure mask (if they do not have their own KN95 or N95 respirator), and informed of the requirement to wear a mask.
-Adult outpatients may be referred to or provided additional information and resources as outlined in Section 3.1 of this Directive. - a) The mask shall be worn for the duration of their visit unless instructed to remove by the health care provider for the purposes of services or treatment. - 6.2 Procedure masks may be provided at a screening point or by the specific program or site if there is no screening area. - 6.3 If an adult outpatient requires or is awaiting non-urgent/non-emergent care and is unable or refuses to mask, they may be, at the discretion of the most responsible health practitioner (MRHP): - a) offered access to virtual care if available; or - b) receive care on-site using best efforts to keep AHS People and other patients/visitors safe (e.g., offering a face shield and escorting the individual directly to a private examination room). - 6.4 In exceptional circumstances where an adult outpatient who is presenting for non-urgent/non-emergent care refuses to mask, they may be asked to leave an AHS facility/setting.
-This decision should be made by the MRHP and must be balanced with ensuring the safety of the patient and the acuity of the patient's needs. - 6.5 Adult outpatients who screen positive by answering yes to any question on the COVID-19 screening for COVID-19 symptom criteria shall be provided direction by the health care provider on appropriate masking and in consideration of their medical condition.
+- 6.1 All adult outpatients, when entering an AHS facility, shall be asked to perform hand hygiene, provided with a procedure mask (if they do not have their own KN95 or N95 respirator), and informed of the requirement to wear a mask.
+Adult outpatients may be referred to or provided additional information and resources as outlined in Section 3.1 of this Directive. - a) The mask shall be worn for the duration of their visit unless instructed to remove by the health care provider for the purposes of services or treatment. - b) Patients receiving home care services in a home setting may be requested to mask.
+If the patient chooses not to wear a mask the patient shall not be denied care and the health care provider should review their PCRA and adjust PPE accordingly. - 6.2 Procedure masks may be provided at a screening point or by the specific program or site if there is no screening area. - 6.3 If an adult outpatient requires or is awaiting non-urgent/non-emergent care and is unable or refuses to mask, they may be, at the discretion of the most responsible health practitioner (MRHP): - a) offered access to virtual care if available; or - b) receive care on-site using best efforts to keep AHS People and other patients/visitors safe (e.g., offering a face shield and escorting the individual directly to a private examination room). - In exceptional circumstances where an adult outpatient who is presenting for non-urgent/non-emergent care refuses to mask, they may be asked to leave an AHS facility.
+This decision should be made by the MRHP and must be balanced with ensuring the safety of the patient and the acuity of the patient's needs.

+6.5 Adult outpatients who screen positive by answering yes to any question on the COVID-19 screening for COVID-19 symptom criteria shall be provided direction by the health care provider on appropriate masking and in consideration of their medical condition.